SiaFoundation/siad/modules/renter/contractor/README.md

   subsystems whenever contracts are formed, renewed, or recovered.
 - `callScanConsensusChange`is used in the `ProcessConsensusChange` method of the contractor to let the watchdog scan blocks.
+- `callPersistData` is called whenever the contractor's `persistData` is called.

 ## Outbound Complexities
 - `callNotifyDoubleSpend` is a Contract Maintenance call used by the watchdog to